AMERICAN RHODODENDRON SOCIETY

 6.1.3 Support the Registrar in registration of plant names.

-6.1.4 Act as liaison between the region and the chapter presidents in his district.
+6.1.4 Act as liaison between the region and the chapter Presidents in his/her district.

 6.1.6 Confer with the Regional Vice President regarding his/her liaison functions and district activities.

-6.1.7 Familiarize himself with interests and activities of the chapters' memberships.
-Each director shall prepare a report of district activities, projects, etc. for possible inclusion in Journal ARS.
+6.1.7 Familiarize him/herself with interests and activities of the chapters' memberships.
+Each Director shall prepare a report of district activities, projects, etc. for possible inclusion in Journal ARS.

 6.1.8 Help coordinate Society activities within the district.